 Room 347: "Dock Boggs (banjo) Room" (Hotel Suite 347) - Small to medium size workshops, jams.
 Dock Boggs (1898-1971) was an oldtime banjo player and traditional singer from Virginia who recorded at age 20, but then faded away.
 He was rediscovered in the 60’s folk revival and resumed recording and performing.

-Room TBD: "Vassar Clements Room" (Hotel Room TBD) - Small to medium size workshops, meetups, jams.
+Room 349: "Vassar Clements Room" (Large Hotel Room) - Small to medium size workshops, meetups, jams.
 Vassar Clements (1928-2005) was a Florida fiddler who played with Bill Monroe, Old and In the Way, and many other bands.
 He was instantly recognizable for his chromatic licks and moving double-stops on tunes like Lonesome Fiddle Blues.

-Room TBD: "Dewey Balfa Room" (Hotel Room TBD) - Small to medium size workshops, meetups, jams.
+Room 353: "Dewey Balfa Room" (Large Hotel Room) - Small to medium size workshops, meetups, jams.
 Dewey Balfa (1927-1992) was a Louisiana fiddler who played in the Balfa Brothers and other family bands.
 He recorded a lot, including instructional records, and was a fine ambassador for Cajun music and culture.